Hey there! Welcome!

 - Head to SyncApps and select your test Salesforce Campaign integration in Step 1 of your integration after placing your chosen Contacts, Leads and your email.
 If you chose to use Filters, select the specific records from the precise Salesforce Campaign.
 Please review this link if you want to add Salesforce Person accounts.

-- Now, go back to your Constant Contact to create and use an empty List to integrate to as the Master List mentioned in Step 2 of your integration.
+- Now, go back to your Constant Contact to create and use an empty List to integrate to as the Main List mentioned in Step 2 of your integration.
 SyncApps creates the List automatically, or you can do it manually.
 This list is needed to keep all Contacts in Constant Contact in sync no matter which list they are a part of when using SyncApps integrations.
 Press next until you get to the ‘Finish’ option.

 - Proceed to create and send an email campaign to your own email on the List which you have just synced.
 It provides a platform for testing how the Campaign Responses or marketing metrics flow back from Constant Contact to Salesforce.